 Both technologies enhance accessibility for those with ADHD, promoting better understanding, retention, and engagement with educational and recreational content.
 As the user can rely on the technology to relay the information as opposed to manually reading the text.
 Making it easier to concentrate and less likely to be distracted by external factors.
 This accessibility empowers individuals to navigate academic, professional, and personal challenges more effectively, improving their overall quality of life.

 You can read more about the benefits of Assistive Technology in Educational settings or check out our blog on assistive technology in special education here.

 Benefits of Assistive Technology for People with ADHD

 Assistive technology offers numerous benefits for individuals with ADHD, helping them overcome challenges and improve their overall quality of life.
 Here are some of the key advantages:

-- Increased Productivity: Assistive technology can boost productivity by minimising distractions.
+- Increased Productivity: Assistive technology can boost productivity by minimizing distractions.
 Tools like website blockers and focus-enhancing apps help individuals maintain concentration on important tasks.

-- Better Note-Taking: Digital note-taking apps and voice-to-text software allow for quicker and more organised note-taking.
+- Better Note-Taking: Digital note-taking apps and voice-to-text software allow for quicker and more organized note-taking.
 This is particularly beneficial for students and professionals who need to capture and review information effectively.